 One of the best things about the Radio City Christmas Spectacular is that it changes every year.
 I saw it two years apart so the story was different.

-It’s the dream annual tradition because you’ve a new experience every year, with all the same nostalgia.
 Between both years I saw, I couldn’t pick a favourite version because the quality is just as high each time.

 If you’re already in New York and it’s the Christmas season, you might as well find other festive activities to do.